go-to-k/cls3/README.md

   - Delete multiple buckets in parallel.
   - If you want to limit the number of parallel deletions, specify the -n option.
   - **Too many parallel deletions may cause S3 API errors.** If it fails, please run it again.
-  - This option is not available in the Table Buckets Mode (-t) and the Vector Buckets Mode (-vv) because the throttling threshold for S3 Tables and S3 Vectors is very low.
+  - This option is not available in the Table Buckets Mode (-t) because the throttling threshold for S3 Tables is very low.
 - -n, --concurrencyNumber: optional
   - Specify the number of parallel deletions.
   - To specify this option, the -c option must be specified.